kestra-io/docs/content/docs/04.user-interface-guide/09-namespaces.md

 - The **Task defaults** tab allows setting task default scoped to a namespace.
 - The **Secrets** tab allows setting secrets accessible via the [secret function](../05.developer-guide/03.variables/04.function/secret.md).
 - The **Groups**, **Roles**, and **Access** tabs allow managing role-based access control.
-- The **Service Account** tab allows managing service accounts to access Kestra as a service and not as an end user.
+- The **Service accounts** tab allows managing service accounts to access Kestra as a service, and not as an end user.
 - The **Audit Logs** tab allows access to the audit logs of the namespace.

 ![Kestra User Interface Home Page](/docs/user-interface-guide/16-EE-Namespace-Configure.png)